andywatts-gamedev/CivBlitz/Assets/_GAME/Inputs/README.md

    - `TileClicked`: Tile was clicked/touched
    - `Cancel`: Input was cancelled
    - `TileHovered`: Tile was hovered (mouse) or long pressed (touch)
+   - `DragStarted`: Drag gesture began from a tile
+   - `DragUpdated`: Drag gesture moved to new tile
+   - `DragEnded`: Drag gesture ended on a tile

 2. Game State Events
    - `TileSelected`: Valid selection made